openharmony/docs/en/application-dev/quick-start/arkts-persiststorage.md

 The preceding situations may overload the change process of persisted data.
 As a result, the PersistentStorage implementation may limit the change frequency of persisted attributes.

+PersistentStorage is associated with UIContext and can be called to persist data only when [UIContext](../reference/apis/js-apis-arkui-UIContext.md#uicontext) is specified.
+The context can be identified in [runScopedTask](../reference/apis/js-apis-arkui-UIContext.md#runscopedtask).

 ## Application Scenarios